 A long-time advocate and family service provider in Bend, Oregon, Amy comes to us with over 15 years of experience supporting and advocating on behalf of crime survivors.
 Through policy work, professional development, and community engagement, Amy’s developed a keen understanding of intersectionality and the complexity of crime victim and survivor work.
 She takes pride in being slightly rough around the edges when it comes to her interests in wood splitting, old episodes of Soul Train, and whitewater canoeing, but she can really stand behind sophisticated pens and a good debate about anything.

-Aron joined our team in 2018 after volunteering with Safety and Justice Oregon for several years starting in 2014.
+Aron joined our team in 2018 after volunteering with Partnership for Safety and Justice for several years, starting with his first Lobby Day in 2014.
 He spent 10 years supporting stigmatized populations and understands that rehabilitation is possible when people have access to help, communal support, and hope for the future.
 Aron has worked on a variety of campaigns, including California’s marriage equality campaign.
-When he’s not working, you can find Aron biking, square dancing, ringing hand bells, making breakfast, or partially finishing crossword puzzles.
+When he’s not working, you can find Aron biking, square dancing, feeding his sourdough starter, or partially finishing crossword puzzles.